fictionco/fiction/@docs/advanced/endpoints-and-middleware/index.md

 # Endpoints and Middleware

-Endpoints and middleware are the primary mechanisms for performing "trusted" transactions in any app.
+Endpoints and middleware are the primary mechanisms for performing "trusted" transactions in your app's server environment.
+This includes handling payment information or saving data to your database.

-For example, any direct database transaction must happen in an endpoint.

-In advanced and extension development, creating endpoints is common whenever you want to work with APIs or directly with posts and the database.
-Let's go through the tools available.
+## What are endpoints?

+Whenever you want a user to perform some secured action, like saving their account data, they have to make a request to your server.
+On your server you then need to verify their identity, handle the request data, then perform the transaction.

+In Factor, endpoints automate all the boiler plate in this process.
+Use them when you need to perform trusted actions on the server that are triggered from the client.
+For examples of what you might do:

+- Run a custom database query
+- Send notification emails
+- Save a new subscription to Stripe

+Endpoints are built on top of Express server middleware discussed below.

 ## Creating an Endpoint